frjaraur/docker-swarmmode/README.md

-# docker-swarmmode
-## Quick 4 nodes Docker 1.12 Swarm Mode Cluster using Vagrant and Virtualbox##
+# Quick 4 nodes Docker 1.12 Swarm Mode Cluster using Vagrant and Virtualbox#

-This repository will create a working swarm mode cluster for quick deploying, demo and testing of your service and applications.
+##This repository will create a working swarm mode cluster for quick deploying, demo and testing of your service and applications. ##

 Basic Usage: